photo @ Telegraph

 10.)
 Take Hot Showers for Sinus Decongestion

-Steam works wonders alleviating sinus pressure when your nose is clogged.
+Steam works wonders to alleviate sinus pressure when your nose is clogged.
 It’s a great way to get moisture and heat into your nose to help it drain.
-Steam will moisturizes your mucous membranes and help thin the mucus so it may drain.
+Steam will moisturizes your mucus membranes and help thin the mucus so it may drain.
 Humidifiers can be a big help throughout the day and night, but they can’t compare to a hot shower where steams envelops the entire room.
 If you are feeling dizzy or have a horrible headache that won’t go away with drinking water, try a hot shower.
 The pain may be from intense sinus pressure.
 So, take a long shower and enjoy the heat.
+Stretching while you are in the shower may help as well.

 11.)
 Take a Detox Bath for Cold